-This option is turned off by default, but can be enabled for debugging RocksDB internals and performance.
+CKSDB Engine Options is option is turned off by default, but can be enabled for debugging RocksDB internals and performance.

 Hash cache options

 Since ArangoDB 3.2, the several core components of the server use a cache system which pools memory across many different cache tables.
 In order to provide intelligent internal memory management, the system periodically reclaims memory from caches which are used less often and reallocates it to caches which get more activity.